Chalk and Cheese

 Chalk and Cheese by dee Hobsbawn-Smith

-This op-ed will be followed by a response written by Dave Margoshes.
+This op-ed is followed by a response written by Dave Margoshes, Rural Life Together.

 My husband Dave Margoshes and I are among the six million Canadians – seventeen percent of the population – who live rurally.
 Our home is a quirky old farmhouse on the 80-acre remnant of my family’s farm, snugged in the aspen parklands in the RM of Corman Park, northwest of Saskatoon in Treaty Six Territory.
 Soon after our arrival in 2010, Dave named our place Dogpatch in ironic tribute to my family’s frugal but messy ethos of “keep everything, it might be useful.”